RESOURCE HUB:WHAT IS FARMING?

 A farm is the actual land or location where crops or livestock are being raised.
 Again, many people still have the perception of small, family farms or large industrial farms with tractors you might find in a Norman Rockwell painting .
 The truth is, small, family farms have been disappearing at a rapid pace over the last century.
 There are a number of different types of farms.
 Some are out in the country while others are in cities.

-New inventions and technologies are being developed that could completely change what we think of when it comes to farming and food systems.
+New inventions and technologies are being developed that could completely change what we think of when it comes to farming and develop sustainable food systems.

 Types of Farming?